Kingdom of Aksum: Decline

-After a second golden age in the early 6th century the empire began to decline in the mid 6th century, eventually ceasing its production of coins in the early 7th century.
 Around this same time, the Aksumite population was forced to go farther inland to the highlands for protection, abandoning Aksum as the capital.
 Arab writers of the time continued to describe Ethiopia (no longer referred to as Aksum) as an extensive and powerful state, though they had lost control of most of the coast and their tributaries.
-While land was lost in the north, it was gained in the south; and, though Ethiopia was no longer an economic power, it still attracted Arab merchants.
-The capital was then moved south to a new location called Ku'bar or Jarmi.
+While land was lost in the north, it was gained in the south, and though Ethiopia was no longer an economic power, it still attracted Arab merchants.
+The capital was then moved south to a new location called Kubar.
 The Arab writer Ya'qubi was the first to describe the new Aksumite capital.
-The capital was probably located in southern Tigray or Angot, however the exact location of this city is currently unknown.
+The capital was probably located in southern Tigray or Angot; however, the exact location of this city is currently unknown.
+Famine is noted in Ethiopia in the ninth century.
+The Coptic patriarchs James (819–830) and Joseph (830–849) of Alexandria attribute Ethiopia's condition to war, plague, and inadequate rains.
+Under the reign of Degna Djan, during the ninth century, the empire kept expanding south, undertaking missionary activities south of Angot.